brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 (MN 13: Mahādukkhakkhandha Sutta; I 84–90)

 - Highlight(pink) - Location 3421
 as he guards and protects his property, kings or thieves make off with it, or fire burns it, or water sweeps it away, or unloved heirs make off with it.
 And he sorrows, grieves, and laments, he weeps beating his breast and becomes distraught, crying: ‘I no longer have my property!’
-Now this too is a danger in the case of sensual pleasures, a mass of suffering visible in this present life
+Now this too is a danger in the case of sensual pleasures, a mass of  8suffering visible in this present life
 (MN 13: Mahādukkhakkhandha Sutta; I 84–90)

 - Highlight(pink) - Location 3288